 Make better use of the Thank You email

 A thank you email is the first thing that hits your customer’s inbox after they’ve purchased something from you.
 At this point, the customers are warm, i.e. they have a favourable impression of your store and its products.

 You can boost your sales by making better use of this thank you email.
 Along with the note of thanks and the invoice, why not throw in an additional discount on some related products?

-For example, if you’re a fashion retailer, you could offer offers on shoes to a customer who just purchased a pair of jeans.
-Something as simple as since you loved our jeans, try these shoes to match — now at 50% off just for you can add a few extra zeros to your bottom line.
+For example, if you’re a fashion retailer, you could offer a deal on shoes to a customer who just purchased a pair of jeans.
+Something as simple as try these shoes to match — now at 50% off just for you can add a few extra zeros to your bottom line.

-- Study past emails as well as your competitors to see what works best.
+- Study past emails as well as your competitors to see what buzzwords and offers work best.

-- Create a detailed plan before sending a single email.
-This should include the email subject, alternative subject lines, delivery date, offer type, and target customer segment.
+- Create a detailed plan before sending holiday season emails.
+This should include potential email subjects, alternative subject lines, delivery dates, offer types, and target customer segments.

-- Use loyalty discounts, last minute offers and early bird deals to capture every type of customer.
+- Use loyalty discounts, last minute offers, and early bird deals to capture customers in every stage of the holiday season.